-Based on 3,727 cycads being impacted in the Disturbance Footprint, and that 1,118 plants will be replaced at a ratio of 1:2, along with the germination strike rates of the seeds, it is estimated that approximately 6,519 seeds will need to be collected and a minimum of 3,194 propagated individuals will be planted into the permanent recipient site over a staggered planting schedule.
+Based on 10,179 cycads being impacted in the Disturbance Footprint, and that 4,320 plants will be replaced at a ratio of 1:2, along with the germination strike rates of the seeds, it is estimated that approximately 25,190 seeds will need to be collected and a minimum of 12,343 propagated individuals will be planted into the permanent recipient site over a staggered planting schedule.

-This program will aim to ensure that a minimum of 2,236 propagated individuals are alive within the recipient sites seven years after planting and five years after the end of maintenance activities; and support a net gain of over 1,118 plants to the existing population.
+This program will aim to ensure that a minimum of 8,640 propagated individuals are alive within the recipient sites seven years after planting and five years after the end of maintenance activities; and support a potential net gain of over 4,320 plants (based on current salvage estimates) to the existing population.
 Over the course of the program, the Specialist Ecologist will regularly review current and projected survival rates for propagated individuals.